URK96/GWinGet/README.md

 ## Download & Install

-You can get on Microsoft Store

-If you cannot find GWinGet on Microsoft Store, you can download and install GWinGet from [Github Release](https://github.com/URK96/GWinGet/releases)
+You can download and install GWinGet from [Github Release](https://github.com/URK96/GWinGet/releases)

-If you install from Github Release, you must extract .zip file and run install.ps1
+You must extract .zip file and run install.ps1

 ## How to Build